 An extract of the dye-Purpurin is said to have properties similar to lithium electrodes such as carrying carbonyl and hydroxyl groups in the process of electrolysis.
-In standard batteries the electrodes are immersed in electrolytic solution and ions move from one electrode to the other creating a current.
+In standard batteries, the electrodes are immersed in an electrolytic solution and ions move from one electrode to the other creating a current.
 This current comes out of the electrode panels of the battery to run our appliances.

 The core compound used here is chemically lithiatedPurpurin (CLP-where Purpurin is treated with lithium salts to create a material for the electrode) which is derived from the madder root.
 The project is being worked upon and it would take some more years for it to be made for commercial uses.
-However, it can for sure reduce our dependence on Lithium and cobalt metals for batteries and would also reduce the carbon footprint of the battery manufacturing cycle.
+However, it can for sure to reduce our dependence on Lithium and cobalt metals for batteries and would also reduce the carbon footprint of the battery manufacturing cycle.
 Do watch out this space for more news on the Green Battery.